themiscadiz/Assignment4/README.md

 ![img](https://github.com/themiscadiz/Assignment4/blob/master/Images/6.png?raw=true)

-However afeterr a lot of attempls a was able to listenen and see through the terminal the increasing value from the api/cat.
+However, after many attempts a was able to listen and see through the terminal the increasing value from the api/cat.

 ![img](https://github.com/themiscadiz/Assignment4/blob/master/Images/9.png?raw=true)

 ### Accesing the API

-After I was able to see the information updating in the server from the app.js, I started to tried to acces this information from the API (as last week assignment).
-Although I had difficulties I felt more conftoble for the similarities from last week assignment.
+After I was able to see the information updating in the server from the app.js, I started to try to acces this information from the API (as last week assignment).
+Although I had difficulties I felt more confortable with the similarities from last week's assignment.

 ![img](https://github.com/themiscadiz/Assignment4/blob/master/Images/14.png?raw=true)

 I was able to see the information updating in the website even when I refresh the site.
 However, when I close the server, the counter of votes started from 0, because I was not storing the information anywhere.
-Is becaues of this the importance of having a json database, to be able to store the information.
+Is because of this the importance of having a json database, to be able to store the information even if the server closes.

 ### JSON database

-I created the json file (votes.json) to put the votes information and I prepopulated with a json object.In app.js I created a function with fs.library to acces the json file.
-In that way I was able to read the json file and write to it using those functions. in the funtion getVotes() I read the json file and return the votes value.
+I created the json file (votes.json) to put the votes information and I prepopulated with a json object.
+In app.js I created a function with fs.library to acces the json file.
+In that way, I was able to read the json file and write to it using those functions.

+In the function getVotes() I read the json file and return the votes value.

 In function updateVotes() I updated the cat variable, I created a new json object with the updated cat variable.
-And then I over write the object in the json file.
+And then I overwrite the object in the json file.

 To updated the cat variable with the last value of votes from the json file.
 <code> let cat = getVotes();</code>

 **In this gif I recorded when the json file is been updated by the backend when I clicked the image.
-Even if I refresh the website and the server, the counter of votes is going to show the quantity of vote accumulated.** Simple but super PROUD if this.
+Even if I refresh the website and the server, the counter of votes is going to show the quantity of votes accumulated.** It's simple but I'm SUPER PROUD of this.

 ![img](https://github.com/themiscadiz/Assignment4/blob/master/Images/4.gif?raw=true)

-To see in more resolution heres is a [link to a video](https://github.com/themiscadiz/Assignment4/blob/master/Images/4.mov)
+To see in better resolution, here's is a [link to a video](https://github.com/themiscadiz/Assignment4/blob/master/Images/4.mov)

 ### Deploying to Glitch
-I wasn't able to deploy the assigment through Glitch.
-I tried change the http to https (and vice versa) and make sure that I was using <code> start: node app.js</code>, but didn't work.
-However when when I still have the server on, I see changes in the json file when I pressed through the Glitch site.
-I open the terminal on Glitch, but wasnt able to understand the errors that I recieved.
+I wasn't really able to deploy the assigment through Glitch.
+I tried change the http to https (and vice versa) and make sure that I was using <code> start: node app.js</code> in the package.json, but it still didn't work.
+However, when I still have the server on locally on my computer, I see changes in the json file when I pressed through the Glitch site.
+I was able to find and open the terminal in Glitch, but wasnt able to understand the errors that I recieved.

 ![img](https://github.com/themiscadiz/Assignment4/blob/master/Images/15.png?raw=true)